ChinaiArman/LearningHubUserGuide/docs/CreatingaDiscussionPost.md

 ## Conclusion

-By the end of this section, user’s will be able to:
+After completing this section, users should now be able to:

 :material-check-circle:{ .green-checkmark }   Navigate to the Discussion section of the Learning Hub
 :material-check-circle:{ .green-checkmark }   Create their own discussion post on a discussion board